Armandinho Manjate

 Armandinho Boaventura Manjate (born June 30, 1970) is a Brazilian former footballer and football manager.

 Football career

 Manjate began his football career in Portugal at the youth level with Sporting Clube de Portugal.
 He would have stints with S.C.
 Olhanense.
 In 1985, he played in the Portuguese Second Division with C.D.
 Cova da Piedade.
 In 1987, he played with S.C.
 Lusitânia, and later with Amora F.C.
 In 1989, he played in the National Soccer League with Toronto Italia, and with Toronto First Portuguese the following season.

 He returned in 1994 to play in the Portuguese Terceira Divisão with G.D.
 Samora Correia.
 In 1996, he signed with Toronto Supra and served as the team captain for the 1996 CNSL season.
-In 1997, Manjate signed with expansion franchise Toronto Lynx in the USL A-League, and his signing was announced on April, 1997.
+In 1997, Manjate signed with expansion franchise Toronto Lynx in the USL A-League, and his signing was announced in April 1997.

 He also played professionally in El Salvador.